Chemicals of Life

 In this practical, students will mix the various solutions to the unknowns to reveal the presence of examples from the four basic categories of cell chemicals.
 This is an excellent opportunity for students to practice chemical testing, analysis and learn more about the chemicals that sustain life.

-PREPARATION - BY LAB TECHNICIANPrepare the unknown solutions
+PREPARATION - BY LAB TECHNICIANPreparing the 'Unknown' Solutions

 - Unknown A: Distilled water